videojs/video.js/COLLABORATOR_GUIDE.md

 git pull origin master
 ```

+At this point, you should run `npm install` because dependencies may have changed.

 Then, it's mostly a standard npm package release process with running `npm version`, followed by an `npm publish`.

 ```sh